 The formal education that made me eligible to apply for the scholarship funding my research is a master’s degree in psychology.
 Or, perhaps more correctly expressed in 2006 Swedish academic vernacular, a 5 year programme at Uppsala University to become a psychologist, with a license to practice after another year of work under supervision.
 During the later part of my training I had many supervision sessions with JoAnne Dahl, who provided my first contact with Contextual Behavioral Science, and its progenitor, radical behaviorism.
 I’ll write separate posts on the implication of these perspectives on my views on epistemology (philosophy of science), as well as applied science and practical work.

 My master’s thesis was a randomized controlled trial of chronic pain treatment, comparing treatment-as-usual with a screening questionnaire and a brief Acceptance and Commitment Therapy protocol.
-There were 3x30 patients in the study, and it gave me a lot of experience of the issues with running a scientific trial in the real world.
+The study had 3 groups, each one consisting of 30 patients, and I got some valuable experience of the issues with running a scientific trial in the real world.
 I went on to do some clinical work at a managed care facility for adolescents with severe anxiety/depression/self-harm problems.
 This was a setting that gave me a lot of opportunities for learning interventions based in Applied Behavior Analysis.
 Shortly after receiving my psychologist license I was recruited to the role as CEO for the organization I was working for.
 These roles gave me two significant experiences: 1. as a manager I can have a significant effect on the work environment, affecting both personnel health and efficiency; 2. background variables (socio-economics, parenting, etc) are very powerful predictors for future (mental) health issues.

 Short term, this meant that after leaving the CEO position to start my own consulting business, I focused mostly on leadership development.
 Moving a couple of years ahead, it brought forth me starting to lecture on the uses of prevention science and how behavioral science can help us make a better world.